 This quote is from a paragraph describing Ebenezer Scrooge at the beginning of A Christmas Carol.
 Scrooge is a cold-hearted tight miser.

-A grindstone was a thick disc of stone used to sharpen knives and tools.
-The disc would rotate at high-speed.
+A grindstone is a thick disc of stone used to sharpen knives and tools.
+The disc rotates at high-speed to achieve this.
 Grindstone was often used as a metaphor in phrases to represent work or working.
 For example, keeping your nose to the grindstone is an expression often used to show diligent working.
-In this case, the quotation conveys to the reader that Scrooge is a miserly individual when it comes to work.
+In this case, the quotation conveys to the reader that Scrooge is an individual obsessed with work.

 Oh!
 But he was a tight-fisted hand at the grindstone, Scrooge! a squeezing, wrenching, grasping, scraping, clutching, covetous, old sinner!
 Hard and sharp as flint, from which no steel had ever struck out generous fire; secret, and self-contained, and solitary as an oyster.
 The cold within him froze his old features, nipped his pointed nose, shrivelled his cheek, stiffened his gait; made his eyes red, his thin lips blue; and spoke out shrewdly in his grating voice.
 A frosty rime was on his head, and on his eyebrows, and his wiry chin.
 He carried his own low temperature always about with him; he iced his office in the dog-days; and didn’t thaw it one degree at Christmas.